onubrooks/meal-recommender-api/README.md

 ## About Onubrooks

-My name is Onuh Abah and you can find more of my work at: [onubrooks](https://github.com/onubrooks).
+My name is Onuh Abah and you can find more of my work [here](https://github.com/onubrooks).
 Let's catch up on social media via [twitter](https://twitter.com/onubrooks) and [linkedin](https://www.linkedin.com/in/onu-abah)